-Join Joseph Lowery for an in-depth discussion in this video Understanding media queries, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Understanding media queries, part of Building Mobile Sites with Dreamweaver and WordPress.

 There's an ever-growing proliferation of internet capable devices, with an almost…dizzying variety in screen sizes, and resolution, and Web designers everywhere…owe a debt of gratitude to the W3C working group, who developed the media query…specification for CSS3.…A media query allows specific CSS rules, or external style sheets, to be…applied conditionally.…You can, for example, start with a basic Desktop design, and then use one set of…CSS rules if the width of the display screen is at a minimum 768 pixels, like an…iPad or other tablet, and another, if the screen is at least 320 pixels, like an…iPhone or Android device.…